 However, your company may not give you the luxury of attending classes, so how do you learn it on your own?

-FYI: On July 15, 2012, I went through and verified all the links; I changed a few and added some.
+On Feb.
+22, 2014, I went through and verified/updated all the links; I changed a few and added some.
 So if you’ve clicked a link before and it didn’t work, try again, please.
 And next time, let me know!
+The one major change I saw at the ACL site is marked (NEW).

 Learning ACL on Your Own

-Assuming you own the software and have a support contract, I’d suggest you follow these steps (which I wish someone would told me when I started using ACL):
+Assuming you own the software and have a support contract, I’d suggest you follow these steps (which I wish someone would told me when I started using ACL).
+The links will work if you log into the Support Center first (see first link in #1 below).

-1. On the ACL website, the Support Center1 has some good Online Learning classes that walk you through basic concepts.
-The classes consist of reading, videos, examples, assignments, and quizzes to get your feet wet.
+1. On the ACL website, the Support Center1 has some good, FREE training that walks you through basic concepts.
 Start with the ACL005 ACL Fundamentals: A Command Overview, which takes about 5 hours.
 Trust me, it will be a good investment of your time.

-2. Practice using ACL with test project files (which you can download for free–more on that later).
+2. Practice using ACL with test project files (which you can download for free, without an ACL support contract–more on that later).

 A PDF called ACL91 In Practice and the associated sample project files provide step-by-step instructions to work on a practice project.
 It walks you through a project that’s already set up and then describes how to set up and work on a new project (with all the data provided).